taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - [Oracle Live SQL](https://livesql.oracle.com/apex/livesql/file/index.html) - It allows you to run Oracle code and queries in an actual database, via a web interface.
 It's hooked up to our documentation libraries
 - [Ask Tom](http://asktom.oracle.com/)
 - [PL/SQL Challenge](http://plsqlchallenge.oracle.com/) - A website offering new quizzes each week on SQL, PL/SQL, Database Design, Application Express and Logic.
 Test your knowledge against others, and also access a library of over 1400 past quizzes on which to practice.

+### Redis

+- Redis in Action by Josiah L. Carlson
+- Redis设计与实现 by 黄健宏